xrick/WaHoo/README.md

-# Tomoko
+# Wahoo

-Tomoko is a awesome chatbot framework.
+Wahoo is a Chatbot Rule-Based Development Framework.
+This project is a start point of my ideal Conversation Development Stack.